 Student Conduct Board Hearings shall be conducted by a Student Conduct Board according to the following guidelines except as provided by item #8 below:

-- The Student Conduct "Board" may include a group of people (students, faculty, and staff) or may consist of only the Assistant Dean of Student Life or designated individual.
+- The Student Conduct "Board" may include a group of people (students, faculty, and staff) or may consist of only the Associate Dean of Student Life or designated individual.

 - Student Conduct Board Hearings normally shall be conducted in private.